 “If she doesn’t get kills, though, she’s bad.
 Like, near-useless,” Character design lead for Valorant, Ryan ‘Morello’ Scott, said when explaining the thought behind Reyna.
 “You’re making a big bet picking Reyna.”

-So she lands on our list as a high B-tier, since she can completely overtake games; but when she doesn’t, the Reyna on a team becomes noticeably invisible when you’re losing.
+So she lands on our list as a an easy A-tier, since she can completely overtake games; but when she doesn’t, the Reyna on a team becomes noticeably invisible when you’re losing.
 Her viability, more than any other Agent, is contingent on the player picking her up.

 The latest Agent in Valorant, Skye is a welcomed addition to the Initiators of the game but has a heavy reliance on a solid team structure.